Ōsama Game: Orders

-12th Order A student in the class must roll a die.
-Depending on the number rolled, the person who rolled the die must specify the same number of classmates.
-The person who rolled the die, as well as the people specified, will all be punished. ※ If the die isn't rolled, or nobody is specified, then everyone in the class shall be punished.※ Within five minutes after rolling the die, following the number rolled, specify the same number of classmates.
-The method to specify, is to have the person who rolled the die send a message to the specified people.
+12th Order A student in the class must roll a dice.
+Depending on the number rolled, the person who rolled the dice must specify the same number of classmates.
+The person who rolled the dice, as well as the people specified, will all be punished. ※ If the dice isn't rolled, or nobody is specified, then everyone in the class shall be punished.※ Within five minutes after rolling the dice, following the number rolled, specify the same number of classmates.
+The method to specify, is to have the person who rolled the dice send a message to the specified people.
 Sending a message to someone who is already dead is invalid.
-[Order completed: Hashimoto Naoya rolled the die.
+[Order completed: Hashimoto Naoya rolled the dice.
 Number rolled was 6.]

 12th Order Amendment Within five minutes from now, following the number rolled, specify the same number of classmates.
 The method to specify, is to say their name.
 Specify immediately.
 [Order completed: Hashimoto Naoya named: Honda Chiemi (Novel only) Chia Kawano (Manga only), Keita Yamashita (was unwillingly named), Masami Matsumoto, (was unwillingly named in the novel; also named in the manga), Toshiyuki Abe, Toshiyuki Fujioka & Minako Nakao.]